 In order to do this efficiently, you’ll need to set some ground rules.

 Move Quickly and Efficiently – That’s where the music comes in.
-Don’t sit down, keep moving, use both hands, make quick decisions, these are all the techniques that will help you get through this quickly.
+Don’t sit down, keep moving, use both hands, make quick decisions, these are all the techniques that will help you get through this decluttering process quickly and efficiently.

 Set a Clear Goal – For instance, to reduce the items in the room by 20% to 50%.
 So, if you have 12 decorative items on shelves around the room (not unusual), you’re going to want to eliminate at least 4-6 of them.
 Or you may look at less furniture in the room.
 My mother was famous for cramming as many little tables and shelves as she could fit into a space and then filling every inch of them with decorative items.
 It was a little overwhelming, to say the least.